blechturm/CausalStress/README.md

 If you use CausalStress, please cite:

-> Thomasberger, M. (2025). *CausalStress: A Constitutional Framework for
+> Thomasberger, M. (2025). *CausalStress: A Rules based Framework for
 > Causal Benchmarking.* R package version 0.1.0.

 \`\`\`